 Getting ready for a group presentation?
 Avoid endless phone calls and emails about how to proceed, and collaborate with Google Slides instead.
-Select an appealing template to save design time.
-Make your words pop with hundreds of font possibilities.
+Select an appealing template to save design time and make your words pop with hundreds of font possibilities.

 Like Google Docs and Sheets, this collaboration facilitator allows in-the-moment editing by any authorized individual.
-Simply follow the now-familiar process for granting privileges and look for the blue Share button.
-It’s on the upper right of your screen.
+Simply follow the now-familiar process for granting privileges with the Share button on the upper right of the window.

-Google Hangouts is a messaging app.
-Try it to talk to one person at a time through text or up to 150 individuals.
+Google Hangouts, to be renamed Google Chat, is a messaging app.
+Use it to talk to one person at a time through text or up to 150 individuals.

 You can also launch a video chat with as many as 10 people.
 Start a new conversation by clicking the plus sign.
 Then, add people by name, email address, or phone number.
-Finally, choose whether you want a message-based conversation or a video call.
+Finally, choose whether you want a message-based conversation, phone call, or video call.

-Let more people join by clicking the person icon and selecting Add People.
+Let more people join by clicking the person icon and clicking the Invite People icon on the top.
 Then, follow the same process you initially did when creating the chat.

 Bonus: G Suite

+If you’re collaborating for business reasons, checking out for G Suite may be a good idea.
 G Suite is Google’s packaged solution for organizations of all types.
 It offers all the tools above, plus several others.
-Essentially, it lets you access every tool we’ve discussed in this post from one location.
+Essentially, it lets you access every tool from one location.

 The G Suite version of Google Drive has a central administration panel with data loss prevention features.
 It also boasts a machine-learning-powered search feature that helps people find files faster.

-Purchase G Suite: $5-$25 per month per user based on chosen package after a two-week free trial.
+Purchase G Suite: $6 to $25 per month per user based on chosen package after a two-week free trial.

 Getting acquainted with these tools is simple.
 That’s because the process for carrying out certain tasks (such as sharing documents) is identical across apps.
-Also, although you now have the necessary mobile app links, all the tools work in web browsers.
-Most even allow you to keep working alone or with others, even without an internet connection.
+And, most even allow you to keep working alone or with others, even without an internet connection.